If you are (or someone you are with is) in immediate danger or feel unsafe, call 9‑1‑1.

 You may or may not want to report the incident, and there are options for doing this.
 The decision is up to you.
 Either way, we encourage you to take advantage of services on or off campus.

 Take time to take care of yourself

 It is not uncommon to be physically and or emotionally traumatized.
 For your safety and well-being, you may want to seek medical attention.
-You can choose to go to the University Health Center or the University Counseling Center for care or if you are having difficulty sleeping, eating, feeling anxious, or would like to speak about your experience in a confidential setting.
-An advocate from the Crisis Intervention and Sexual Violence Support Services program can support and accompany you.
+You can choose to go to University Health Services or Counseling Services for care or if you are having difficulty sleeping, eating, feeling anxious, or would like to speak about your experience in a confidential setting.
+An advocate from the Care and Advocacy Program can support and accompany you.

 Do things at your own pace and in your own time

 It can be very easy to feel helpless and powerless in these situations.
 This is a good time to surround yourself with people who support and understand your needs and honor your choices.

 You are not responsible for the perpetrator’s actions